You Can't Take It with You (film): Production

-In November 1937, Harry Cohn of Columbia Pictures bought the film rights of the original play for $200,000 ($3,589,000 in 2019).
+In 1937, Harry Cohn of Columbia Pictures bought the film rights of the original play for $200,000 ($3,589,000 in 2019).

 After seeing actor James Stewart portray "a sensitive, heart-grabbing role in MGM's Navy Blue and Gold", Frank Capra cast Stewart for the role of leading male character, Tony Kirby, to "[fit] his concept of idealized America".

 Barrymore's infirmity was incorporated into the plot of the film.
 His character was on crutches the entire movie, which was said to be due to an accident from sliding down the banister.
 In reality, it was due to his increasing arthritis – earlier in the year he had been forced to withdraw from the movie A Christmas Carol.

-Ann Miller, who plays Essie Carmichael (Ed Carmichael's wife), was only 15 when You Can't Take It with You was filmed.
+Ann Miller, who plays Essie Carmichael, was only 15 when You Can't Take It with You was filmed.